 - 1. The particular circumstances of an applicant will dictate the appropriate documentation needed for a complete application.
 The following items shall be verified for individuals applying for Medical Assistance: - a.
-A Social Security Number shall be provided for each individual on the application for whom Medical Assistance is being requested, or proof shall be submitted that an application for a Social Security Number has been made.
-Members of religious groups whose faith will not permit them to obtain Social Security Numbers shall be exempt from providing a Social Security Number. - b.
+Social Security Number: Each individual requesting assistance on the application shall provide a Social Security Number (SSN), or each shall submit proof of an application to obtain an SSN, unless they qualify for an exception listed in 8.100.3.1.1.b.
+Individuals who qualify for an exception must not be required to provide an SSN. - b.
 Verification of citizenship and identity as outlined in the section 8.100.3.H under Citizenship and Identity Documentation Requirements. - c.
 Earned income may be self-declared by an individual and verified by the Income and Eligibility Verification System (IEVS).
 Individuals who provide self-declaration of earned income must also provide a Social Security Number for wage verification purposes.
 If a discrepancy occurs between self-declared income and IEVS wage data reports, IEVS wage data will be used to determine eligibility.
 An individual may dispute IEVS wage data by submitting all wage verification for all months in which there is a wage discrepancy.